ericoporto/ags-manual-wiki/Room.md

 otherwise, the current background's surface will be returned.

-After calling this method, use the various [DrawingSurface functions](ags51#DrawingSurfaceFunctions) to modify the background, then call Release on the surface when you are finished.
+After calling this method, use the various [DrawingSurface functions](DrawingSurfaceFunctions#DrawingSurfaceFunctions) to modify the background, then call Release on the surface when you are finished.

 Any changes you make will only last until the player leaves the room, at